1. Introduction

 2. Preparing to Program in Odin

 Before you start programming, you need to make sure you have the tools you need.
-I’m not good at planning far ahead into the future, so we are only going to install what we need to get started.
-Later, when we figure out that we need something else, we’ll install it at that time.
-To get started, you will need: the Odin compiler a text editor or and IDE a terminal application Getting Odin The first thing to do is install Odin.
+We are only going to install what we need to get started.
+Later, we can install other packages when the need for them arises.
+To get started, you will need: the Odin compiler a text editor or an IDE, whichever you prefer a terminal application Getting Odin The first thing to do is install Odin.
 How to do this will vary a bit depending on which operating system you are using.
 I mostly use Linux and BSD systems, and my primary work machine has Fedora on it.
 The Getting Started page on the Odin website shows you how to install Odin for your programming language. ...

 May 10, 2025